Shaft femur fracture is the fracture of the diaphysis of the femur, an area from the subtrochanteric region to supracondylar region.

 The nail is inserted through piriformis fossa proximally.
 In patients where entry point localization is difficult, a trochanteric entry point could be made.

 Most commonly, the reamed nailing is used and studies have shown it to be better than unreamed nailing as reaming results in better contact with bone and thus better union.

-Unreamed nailing can be considered for patient with bilateral pulmonary injuries.
+Unreamed nailing can be considered for a patient with bilateral pulmonary injuries.

 The nail should be locked on both proximal and distal aspects by using interlocking screws.
 Interlocking offers stability and rotational control.

-Post-operatively, patient is allowed weight bearing as tolerated and physical therapy is initiated.
+Post-operatively, the patient is allowed weight bearing as tolerated and physical therapy is initiated.

 Retrograde intramedullary nailing

 It is indicated in